SaintpatrickII/pinterest_pipeline/README.md

 - Access keys are generated, these are specified using AWS CLI & stored in .env file to be referenced in code (not today hackers)

-- Once the batch messsage criteria is met the batch consumer transfers the list into a json file utilising json.loads(), loads must be used to send the data to S3 as loads deserialises the str(json) we dumped before in the value serializer
+- Once the batch messsage criteria is met the batch consumer transfers the list into a json file utilising json.loads(), loads must be used to send the data to S3 as loads deserialises the str(json) into a python dictionary that we dumped before in the value serializer

 <img width="652" alt="Screenshot 2023-03-09 at 16 44 46" src="https://user-images.githubusercontent.com/92804317/224094358-274fa71b-30de-4bf9-a042-01b837d7184d.png">